GNOME/gtk/docs/reference/gtk/running.md

 as the WM should not draw another titlebar or other decorations around the custom one.

+### GTK_A11Y

+If set, selects the accessibility backend to use.
+The following backends can be selected, provided they are included in the GTK library you are using:

+help
+ : Prints information about available options atspi
+ : Selects the AT-SPI accessibility backend test
+ : Selects the test backend
+none
+ : Disables the accessibility backend

+The `test` accessibility backend is recommended for test suites and remote continuous integration pipelines.

 ### XDG_DTA_HOME, XDG_DATA_DIRS

 GTK uses these environment variables to locate icon themes